nlohmann/json/README.md

 - [Mário Feroldi](https://github.com/thelostt) fixed a small typo.
 - [duncanwerner](https://github.com/duncanwerner) found a really embarrassing performance regression in the 2.0.0 release.
 - [Damien](https://github.com/dtoma) fixed one of the last conversion warnings.
-- [Thomas Braun](https://github.com/t-b) fixed a warning in a test case.
+- [Thomas Braun](https://github.com/t-b) fixed a warning in a test case and adjusted MSVC calls in the CI.
 - [Théo DELRIEU](https://github.com/theodelrieu) patiently and constructively oversaw the long way toward [iterator-range parsing](https://github.com/nlohmann/json/issues/290).
 He also implemented the magic behind the serialization/deserialization of user-defined types and split the single header file into smaller chunks.
 - [Stefan](https://github.com/5tefan) fixed a minor issue in the documentation.
 - [Vasil Dimov](https://github.com/vasild) fixed the documentation regarding conversions from `std::multiset`.